gmazzap/Raph/README.md

 ## Sorry?

-Shortcodes may be useful, but rendering them "on the fly" can be a performarce killer.
+Shortcodes may be useful, but rendering them "on the fly" can be a performance killer.

-Moreover, shortcodes added by themes or by plugins, lock you in with those products, because you if you change theme or unistall plugins that add shortcodes than your content is bungled when not lost.
+Moreover, shortcodes added by themes or by plugins, lock you in with those products, because you if you change theme or uninstall plugins that add shortcodes, your content will be bungled when not lost.

 ## How it Works

 Raph adds a button in in post editor toolbar.
-When you click that button, all the shortcodes in the post are converted to same HTML they would output in frontend.
+When you click that button, all the shortcodes in the post are converted to the same HTML they would output in frontend.

 HTML is generated via AJAX and is not saved until you save post.
-You also have possibility to immedialy restore shortcodes.
+You also have possibility to immediately restore shortcodes.

 ----